 Under the banner of ‘Vision Zero’ our strategy covers four key areas (leadership, engagement, systems/processes and culture), setting overall goals, activities and KPIs to monitor implementation and effectiveness.
 One of our strategic goals this year was a commitment regarding our site managers and ensuring their participation on our bespoke health and safety Leadership On-Boarding Programme.
 Fifteen sessions, in seven different languages have taken place with 170 site managers participating.
 As a result of this programme and other initiatives, we saw a significant improvement in positive employee survey responses regarding their manager’s behaviour and commitment to health and safety.
 Other initiatives included our Group-wide auditing programme; creating and deploying new technical health and safety minimum standards and introducing a new pro-active KPI — our health and safety engagement rate.
 This measures the number of near misses/safety observations per person — hence our people’s engagement with seeing and raising health and safety standards.
 This commitment and drive has resulted in us achieving all our annual Vision Zero goal KPIs and consequently a 23 per cent reduction in our Lost Time Accidents, with 265 sites achieving zero accidents.

 Health and Safety indicators

-1number of LTAs resulting in lost of time of one shift or more
+1. Lost Time Accident (LTA): number of accidents resulting in lost time of one shift or more